camptocamp/c2cgeoportal/doc/integrator/tilegeneration.rst

 It is recommended to use `Memcached <http://memcached.org/>`_ as cache, since it is the only system that offers automatic deletion of the expired tiles.

-To use it you should have MapCache and Memcached installed on your computer.
+To use it, you should have MapCache and Memcached installed on your computer.
 And Memcached should listen on port 11211.

 To clear/flush Memcached cache, use the following command: